-Lease payments included in the measurement of the lease liability comprise:
+Lease payments included in the measurement of the lease liability comprise

-- Fixed lease payments (including in-substance fixed payments), less any lease incentives receivable; - Variable lease payments that depend on an index or rate, initially measured using the index or rate at the commencement date; - The amount expected to be payable by the lessee under residual value guarantees; - The exercise price of purchase options, if the lessee is reasonably certain to exercise the options; - Payments of penalties for terminating the lease, if the lease term reflects the exercise of an option to terminate the lease.
+Fixed lease payments (including in-substance fixed payments), less any lease incentives receivable:

+Incurvative, Variable lease payments that depend on an index or rate, initially measured using the index or rate at the commencement date;

-The lease liability is presented as a separate line in the consolidated statement of financial position.
+The amount expected to be payable by the lessee under residual value guarantees;

+The exercise price of purchase options, if the lessee is reasonably certain to exercise the

+Payments of penalties for terminating the lease, if the lease term reflects the ex an option to terminate the lease.

-The lease liability is subsequently measured by increasing the carrying amount to reflect interest on the lease liability (using the effective interest method) and by reducing the carrying amount to reflect the lease payments made.
+The lease liability is subsequently measured by increasing the carrying amount to reflect interest in the lease liability (using the effective interest method) and by reducing the carrying amount to reflect the lease payments made.

-The Group remeasures the lease liability (and makes a corresponding adjustment to the related right-of-use asset) whenever:
+The Group remeasures the lease liability (and makes a corresponding adjustment to the related usoom rate.

-- The lease term has changed or there is a significant event or change in circumstances resulting in a change in the assessment of exercise of a purchase option, in which case the lease liability is remeasured by discounting the revised lease payments using a revised discount rate. - The lease payments change due to changes in an index or rate or a change in expected payment under a guaranteed residual value, in which cases the lease liability is remeasured by discounting the revised lease payments using an unchanged discount rate (unless the lease payments change is due to a change in a floating interest rate, in which case a revised discount rate is used).
+The lease term has changed or there is a significant event or change in circumstances resulting in a change in the assessment of exercise of a purchase option, in which case the lease liability is remeasured by discounting the revised lease payments using a revised discount of the contract of the cont

+The lease payments change due to changes in an index or rate or a change in expected payment under a guaranteed residual value, in which cases the lease liability is remeasured by discounting the revised lease payments using an unchanged discount rate (unless the lease payments change is due to a change in a floating interest rate, in which case a revised discount rate is used).